mitzar734/Adventure_Works-Power_BI/README.md

-# 📊 Power BI Dashboard Screenshots
+# 📊 Adventure Works Power BI Dashboard Screenshots

-This repository contains a collection of screenshots from a Power BI dashboard project, showcasing key views and insights designed for executive reporting, geographic analysis, and detailed product/customer performance breakdowns.
+This repository contains a collection of screenshots from a Power BI dashboard project for **Adventure Works**, showcasing key views and insights designed for executive reporting, geographic analysis, and detailed product/customer performance breakdowns.

 ## 📁 Contents